thiagoscarelli/thiagoscarelli.github.io/_posts/2020-10-17-Datasaurus-Dozen.md

 In real-world applications, one should not expect to plot the data hoping that some extinct reptile will pop up.
 The takeaway from those examples is that the usual summary statistics can describe a given aspect of the variable of interest but may fail to disentangle more complex patterns.

 <br>
-##### Extension: How to find different patterns of data that have common statistical properties
+##### How to find different patterns of data that have common statistical properties

 The experienced reader will notice that these sets are similar in spirit to the classic Anscombe's Quartet.
 This "modern" version is more appealing in the sense that it has more points per set (142 in the datasaurus' case versus 11 in Anscombe's), making the statistical coincidence more striking to the student.
 The datasaurus dozen also makes it more salient that the limitation of the summary measures is not simply due to an insufficiently small number of points.